aaronromeo/pyrfid-jukebox/README.md

 4. Enable the `bluealsa` service on startup via `sudo systemctl enable bluealsa`
 5. Confirm it is configured with `sudo systemctl is-enabled bluealsa`

+### 7. Setup the loopback

+1. Edit the Modules Configuration File `etc/modules`

+    ```bash
+    sudo vi /etc/modules
+    ```

+2. Add a line at the end of the file with snd-aloop.
+The file should look something like this:

+    ```bash

+    # /etc/modules: kernel modules to load at boot time.
+    #
+    # This file contains the names of kernel modules that should be loaded
+    # at boot time, one per line.
+Lines beginning with "#" are ignored.

+    snd-aloop
+    ```

+3. Reboot your Raspberry Pi to apply the changes.

 ### 7. Configure CMUS to use BlueALSA

 1. Get the current bluetooth device from `bluealsa-aplay -L`